instagibbs/bolts/02-peer-protocol.md

 each side may have a different view of the issue.
 This is resolved using simple rules on reconnect to track what the last step was for each node.

-The addition of sent values allows us to rediscover exactly where were to minimize retransmission of messages.
+The addition of sent values allows us to rediscover exactly what step of the protocol we're in to reduce retransmission of messages.

 Values at each index should remain within a difference of 1, otherwise this implies a bug in turn-taking.

 ### Forwarding HTLCs